 And this goes for the majority of HR professionals all over the world over.

-The SHRM has always provided human resources professionals with all the latest resources and content for all their training and professional development needs.
+The SHRM has always provided human resources professionals such as HR managers and HR generalists with all the latest resources and content for all their training and professional development needs.
 In addition, it provides not just networking opportunities, but a number of other membership benefits—all of which make it ideal for new HR pros.

 Yes, the membership may not be beneficial in some cases, but, for the most part, if you're a regular member, there is a lot you can gain through SHRM memberships in terms of experience and expertise.